Mcentenera/MARCOTool/README.md

 # HR-Estimator
-A pipeline for telescope, photonic lanterna and instrument design
+A pipeline for telescope, photonic lantern and instrument design